hdroliveira/hdroliveira/README.md

 **`(Developer/Filmmaker/Creator)`**

 I'm an student Learning C and Python at 42 Porto.
 Developer and content creator building my version of the digital world one step at a time.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[Hugo Think][youtube]".
+I publish that content on my YouTube channel "[Hugo Think]".

    <p align="left">
       <a href="https://www.youtube.com/@hugothink?sub_confirmation=1">